How To Be Happy: 20 Strategies From Positive Psychology

 So, eat colorful foods that stand out against the plate color.
 To avoid overeating, choose plates that contrast with your food, like colorful salads on a white plate.

-Please consult with an expert nutritionist for a healthy diet plan tailored for you.
+Please consult an expert nutritionist for a healthy diet plan tailored for you.

 10. Take An Afternoon Nap